 Another theory for the naming of this favorite summer treat is that the name was invented by the Italian immigrants who first started selling it in Britain.

 In English this means ‘the Boys of ’99.’
-The beloved ice cream was named after them.
+The beloved ice cream may have been named after them, but we may never have proof of the true roots of its name.

 Soft Creamy Ice Cream